-As a result, Chris decided to see if there was any type of insurance that would pay his wages if he was too ill or injured to work and started having a search on the internet.
+As a result, Chris decided to see if there was any type of insurance that would pay his wages if he were too ill or injured to work and started having a search on the internet.

-After checking which specialist insurer was coming out the most competitively priced, Dan recommended a plan covering 65% of Chris’ profit before tax, which was enough to cover the mortgage and his other bills, and would start paying him after one month of being off work.
+After checking which specialist insurer was coming out the most competitively priced, Jake recommended a plan covering 65% of Chris’ profit before tax, which was enough to cover the mortgage and his other bills, and would start paying him after one month of being off work.

-As Sam wouldn’t be able to keep up with the mortgage payments if Chris was too ill to work, Dan also asked Chris if he had any life insurance to cover the mortgage if either of them passed away, and Chris said this was something they had been meaning to look into.
-As they had a joint mortgage that they both contributed to, Dan suggested a joint mortgage life insurance plan that would payout enough to cover the loan should either of them pass away.
+As Sam wouldn’t be able to keep up with the mortgage payments if Chris was too ill to work, Jake also asked Chris if he had any Life Insurance to cover the mortgage if either of them passed away.
+Chris said this was something they had been meaning to look into but hadn’t got around to yet.

-Given their mortgage was a repayment loan (where they pay both interest and principal each month), Dan recommended a decreasing term policy where the level of cover declines each year in-line with the amount of debt outstanding on the mortgage, which is the most cost-effective way of gaining cover.
+Given their mortgage was a repayment loan (where they pay both interest and principal each month), Jake recommended a decreasing term policy where the level of cover declines each year in-line with the amount of debt outstanding on the mortgage, which is the most cost-effective way of gaining cover.